web-auth/webauthn-framework/docs/examples/prf-demo/README.md

 ## Going fully offline

-The PRF computation happens **inside the authenticator** — there is zero network involved in `HMAC-SHA256(credentialBoundKey, salt)`, and `navigator.credentials.get()` itself does not hit the network.
+The PRF computation happens **inside the authenticator**, there is zero network involved in evaluating the credential-bound pseudo-random function, and `navigator.credentials.get()` itself does not hit the network.
 So once a passkey is enrolled and its salt is sitting on the device, **the unlock ceremony is 100 % offline**: no fetch, no server roundtrip is needed to derive the AES key.

 The server endpoints in this demo (`/api/vault/options`, `/api/vault/verify`, `/api/vault/items/*`) exist for two reasons that are **not cryptographic**: